Our 2012 Adventure

 Gary stopped at the bottom of the road and we indeed looked, up.
 Yikes!
 It was a tiny road, perhaps 1.5 lanes wide with no guardrails or anything.
 I informed Gary that we will go UP but if someone is coming down, he is NOT to move over at all cost.
 We made it up the road and I started breathing again.
 Roads are pretty rough in Sicily that’s for sure!!

 Another memorable moment was when we found a small shop in Modica and wanted to bring back some souvenirs for our family.
 When the store owner understood our interested in every item that had “Modica” written on it (our surname) he called out his wife from the back to meet us and saw dollar signs (well, Euros) in his eyes.
 They were very gracious and probably closed the store after we left.

 While staying in Sorrento, we did a private tour with Raffaele, (firstname.lastname@example.org) down the Amalfi Coast.
 One of the best days of our trip!
-Even Rick Steve’s used him… tell Raffaele we said hello if you book him).
-We stopped at Positano, Amalfi and Ravello.
+Even Rick Steve’s used him.
+We have had many people tell us that they booked with Monetitaxi and loved the personal service.
+They were so happy they read about it on our blog.
+We stopped at Positano, Amalfi, and Ravello.